 In curved trajectories:

-- Shoulders should be oriented toward the tip of the inner ski in slight counter-rotated postures, and to the outer ski in more counter-rotated postures.
+- Shoulders should be oriented toward the tip of the inside ski in slight counter-rotated postures, and to the outside ski in more counter-rotated postures.

 - Hips should be displaced toward the steering-foot side.